A country's culture has layers and a hidden core - just like an onion.

-Identity or individualism vs. collectivism: What matters more to a person from that culture – their own personal wants and needs or the social harmony of the group they are currently a part of?
+Identity or individualism vs. collectivism: What matters more to a person from that culture – their own personal wants and needs or the social harmony of the group they belong to?
 The United States and Japan could be seen as examples of an individualist and a collectivist society, respectively.

 Hierarchy or power distances: Do people treat each other in a relatively egalitarian manner, or are status and seniority very important?
 The Scandinavian countries are frequently cited as egalitarian cultures, whereas Chinese culture emphasizes the importance of hierarchies.